Quality Hospice Care: End-of-Life Support Services

 The United Kingdom’s hospice care system has a rich history, with Trinity Hospice being the first established in 1891.
 The modern hospice movement gained momentum with the opening of St Christopher’s Hospice in 1967.
 In the UK, hospice care is free and funded by the National Health Service (NHS) and public donations.

 This allows patients to access hospice services early in their illness to manage symptoms or receive respite care.
+For those considering a more residential option, a hospice house can provide a comforting environment with specialized care.
 The focus is on holistic care, addressing the physical, emotional, and spiritual needs of patients and their families.
 The UK model emphasizes dignity and respect, ensuring that every patient feels valued and supported.

 Hospice Care in Other Countries